At the Dougherty Arts Center (DAC), we offer a variety of ways for individuals or organizations who are passionate about the arts to get involved.

 Emerging Teaching Artists

-MINDPOP and the City of Austin Parks and Recreation Department, Museums and Cultural Programs, with the support of the National Endowment for the Arts, are excited to offer the Emerging Teaching Artists program (ETA).
+MINDPOP and the City of Austin Parks and Recreation Department, Museums and Cultural Programs are excited to offer the Emerging Teaching Artists program (ETA).
 The purpose of ETA is to increase the number of artists of color and artists with disabilities working in classrooms across Austin.
-Successful applicants will come from these communities, have a clear interest in teaching arts to children or adults, and demonstrate a strong creative/arts background.
-The deadline to apply is March 8, 2023 at 11:59pm.
+Successful applicants will come from these communities, demonstrate a strong arts background, and will have a clear interest in teaching arts to children or adults.

 Questions?
 Email julia.vunderink@mindpop.org